michael-ryan/cellular-automata/README.md

 For using the tool, see [here](https://pkg.go.dev/github.com/michael-ryan/cellularautomata).

-For constructing your own automata, see [here](https://pkg.go.dev/github.com/michael-ryan/cellularautomata/models).
+For the API to construct your own automata, see [here](https://pkg.go.dev/github.com/michael-ryan/cellularautomata/model).

+For example automata, see [here](examples/).

 ## 🚀 Usage
 The simplest usage is as follows.
 In your `main` package, set up a `Config` object and supply it to `Launch`.